-Alternative Dispute Resolution Program to assist in resolving neighborhood disputes; - 10.
+- 9. Refer individuals and associations to the City Legal Department's Alternative Dispute Resolution Program to assist in resolving neighborhood disputes; - 10.
 Provide pertinent City information to the public upon request and maintain links on its City webpage to commonly requested resources and information; - 11.
 Maintain on the ONC webpage links to the Planning Department's resources regarding current development and permit applications; - 12.
-Provide a city newsletter to inform the public about happenings in City government; - 13.
-Provide to the public workshops and trainings concerning city procedures and actions as well as the effective operation of neighborhood associations; such workshops shall be provided free of charge for all attendees;

-- 14. Once per calendar year, provide a citywide neighborhood summit; - 15.
+Provide a city newsletter to inform the public about happenings in City government at least quarterly; - 13.
+Provide workshops and trainings concerning city procedures and actions as well as the effective operation of neighborhood associations; such workshops shall be provided free of charge, and must be open to all.
+Such workshops or trainings will occur at least once annually; - 14.
+Once per calendar year, provide a citywide neighborhood summit that is noticed and open to all recognized neighborhood associations, recognized neighborhood coalitions, and any other interested persons; - 15.
 Upon the request of any person, supply contact information for the two designated points of contact for recognized neighborhood association or recognized neighborhood coalition representatives, as most recently specified by each recognized neighborhood association or coalition; - 16.
-Upon request, provide relevant City departments with the contact information for recognized neighborhood associations or recognized neighborhood coalition; - 17.
+Upon request, provide relevant City departments with the contact information for recognized neighborhood associations or recognized neighborhood coalitions; - 17.
 Pursuant to §14-16-6-1 of the IDO, notice shall be provided, which specifies requirements for mailed or electronic notice, posted signs, web postings, and/or published notice; the ONC shall provide to the permit applicant required recognized neighborhood association and/or recognized neighborhood coalition point of contact information; - 18.
-Provide its newsletter and any information, other than notifications described in section §14-16-6-1 of the IDO, to any person, homeowner association, business coalition, and community organization, whether or not they have provided the information in section §14-18-2-4(A), upon request. - B. The ONC has no involvement with land use, permit applications, and development beyond providing applicants with the required neighborhood contact information and maintaining the ONC webpage links to the Planning Department's resources regarding current development projects and permit applications. - C. Public Records.
-Documents and information submitted to the ONC pursuant to this ordinance constitute public records and will be made available to the public as otherwise required by law.]"
+Provide its newsletter and any information, other than notifications described in section §14-16-6-1 of the IDO, to any person, homeowner association, business group, and community group, whether or not they have provided the information in section §14-8-2-4 (A), upon request; - 19.
+Offer guidance, assistance, and resources (to the extent available) to recognized neighborhood associations and coalitions in meeting their notification obligations for certain meeting and votes as prescribed by this ordinance.

+- B. The ONC has no involvement with land use, permit applications, and development beyond providing applicants with the required neighborhood contact information and maintaining the ONC webpage links to the Planning Department's resources regarding current development projects and permit applications. - C. Public Records.
+Documents and information submitted to the ONC pursuant to this ordinance constitute public records and will be made available to the public as otherwise required by law.